Conflict Minerals Disclosure

 We reviewed the responses to the questionnaires that we received from our direct suppliers, and, where necessary, we required our suppliers to provide corrections and clarifications to resolve any incomplete or inconsistent information in their responses.
 For non-responsive suppliers, we made multiple follow-up requests by telephone and email.

-Overall, we ultimately received responses from all of the 411 direct suppliers that we identified as being within the scope of our reasonable country of origin inquiry.
-As such, we believe our reasonable country of origin inquiry and process was reasonably designed and performed in good faith, but there are inherent limitations in the information provided to us by third parties, including the possibility of information being inaccurate, incomplete or falsified despite our efforts to validate and confirm the information.
+Overall, we ultimately received responses from 439 (approximately 97%) of our 451 direct suppliers that we identified as being within the scope of our reasonable country of origin inquiry.
+As such, we believe our reasonable country of origin inquiry and process was reasonably designed and performed in good faith.
+Nevertheless, there are inherent limitations in the information provided to us by third parties, including the possibility of information being inaccurate, incomplete, or falsified despite our efforts to validate and confirm the information.

 III.
 Design of Due Diligence Framework